Reading Specialist Certificate

 The Reading Specialist graduate certificate program helps practicing PreK-12 teachers gain the knowledge and skills needed to support struggling readers from differing cultural, social, and linguistic backgrounds.
 The curriculum is designed to provide candidates with opportunities to build specialized knowledge, engage in principled practice in supervised settings, and prepare for leadership roles in schools and school districts.

-The Reading Education program area now offers the Reading Specialist certificate program.
-Teachers who hold an M.Ed. or an M.T. degree can now take advantage of this certificate program to add the state's endorsement to their teaching license.
-Attending classes as part-time students, teachers enrolled finish the program in 2-3 years' time, depending on courses selected.
-They can take advantage of the coaching element to the coursework as they become practicing teachers.
-The GRE is not required for admission.
+Teachers who hold an M.Ed. or an M.T. degree can take advantage of this certificate program to add Virginia's K12 reading specialist endorsement to their teaching license.
+Teachers can finish the certificate program in 2-3 years' time as part-time students depending on courses selected.
+Recent MT graduates can take advantage of the coaching element to the coursework as they begin their teaching careers.